OPS, Millard, Papillion-La Vista and Bellevue close indefinitely to slow spread of coronavirus

 ACT has rescheduled the April 4 national ACT test date to June 13, 2020.

-The ACT organization said it would communicate directly with all students registered for that test date.
+The ACT organization said it would communicate directly with all students registered for the April test date.
 Those students will receive an email in the next few days informing them of the postponement and instructions for next steps.

 “ACT is committed to making every effort to help those students impacted by this test date change, particularly those high school seniors who are facing deadlines for fall 2020 college admission,” ACT CEO Marten Roorda said in a statement.

-The College Board, which administers the ACT exam, announced it was canceling the May 2 SAT test.
+The College Board, which administers the SAT exam, announced that it was canceling the May 2 SAT test.
 Makeup exams for the March 14 testing date also are canceled.
 Registered students will receive refunds.

-The College Board indicated it would provide future testing opportunities for students as soon as feasible.
+The College Board indicated that it would provide future testing opportunities for students as soon as feasible.

+Logan said this is a scary time for students who are experiencing a catastrophic and unprecedented event while they’re young.
+She encouraged students to reach out to friends, family, teachers or professionals if needed.

+“We look forward to the day we can return to normalcy,” she said.

 Post a comment as